GRISERA/grisera-framework/grisera_api/docs/time_series/quadrants_transformation.md

 Name: `quadrants`

-This transformation use two signal values (X, Y) with the same timestamps and calculate quadrant.
+This transformation use two Signal_Values (X, Y) with the same timestamps and calculate quadrant.
 The default origin point is (0, 0) but it can be changed with parameters.

 ## Input parameters